Selective high schools and opportunity class placement procedures

 4. Prepare for and sit placement tests

-Students must be in NSW to sit the Opportunity Class Placement Test and the Selective High School Placement test.
-There is no catch-up test, and the test cannot be taken outside of NSW.
+Students should be in NSW to sit the Opportunity Class Placement Test and the Selective High School Placement test.

 4.1 Receive an authorisation to sit placement tests

-Parents and/or carers will receive an email to notify them their child’s test authority letter is available in the application dashboard.
-A test authority letter in the dashboard will notify them of the following:
+Parents and/or carers will receive an email to notify them that their child’s test admission ticket is available in the application dashboard in the online tool, Selective high school and opportunity class placement, 2 weeks before the start of the main test period.
+A test admission ticket in the dashboard will notify parents and/or carers of the following:

 • their child has been approved to sit the placement test